 - wear long-sleeved clothing and long pants to protect your skin, and goggles to protect your eyes

-- avoid unnecessary contact with ash
+- avoid contact with ash.

 If you plan to climb any of the volcanoes:

-- only do so as a group
+- climb with a group

 - follow the advice of local authorities.